 The Company is a tax exempted company incorporated in the Cayman Islands.
 In addition, dividend payments by the Company are not subject to withholding taxes.
-No provision for Hong Kong Profits Tax has been made as the subsidiary incorporated in Hong Kong had no assessable profits earned or derived from Hong Kong during the years ended December 31, 2010 and 2011.
+No provision for Hong Kong Profits Tax has been made as the subsidiary incorporated in Hong Kong had no assessable profits earned or derived from Hong Kong during the years ended December 31, 2010, 2011 and 2012.
 Payments of dividends by Hong Kong companies are not subject to Hong Kong withholding tax.
 The subsidiaries incorporated in the PRC other than Hong Kong are governed by the Income Tax Law of the PRC concerning Foreign Investment and Foreign Enterprises and various local income tax laws.
 Dividends paid by our PRC operating subsidiaries may be subject to withholding taxes of 5%-10%.

-In accordance with the Income Tax Law of the PRC for Enterprises with Foreign Investment and Foreign Enterprise ("Tax Law"), Fujian Xiniya, the Company's wholly owned operating PRC subsidiary, is entitled to a full exemption from state income tax for its first two profit-making years and a 50% reduction in state income tax for the next three years.
+In accordance with the Income Tax Law of the PRC for Enterprises with Foreign Investment and Foreign Enterprise ("Tax Law"), Fujian Xiniya, the Company's wholly owned operating PRC subsidiary, was entitled to a full exemption from state income tax for its first two profit-making years and a 50% reduction in state income tax for the next three years.
 The first profit-making year commenced in 2006.
-Accordingly, Fujian Xiniya had a 50% exemption from the 25% rate in 2009 and 2010.
-The exemption amounted to RMB 28.1 million and RMB 36.4 million or RMB 0.14 and RMB 0.18 per ordinary share for the years ended December 31, 2009 and 2010, respectively.
+Accordingly, Fujian Xiniya had a 50% exemption from the 25% rate in 2010.
+The exemption amounted to RMB 36.4 million or RMB 0.18 per ordinary share for the year ended December 31, 2010.

-No deferred tax has been provided as there were no significant temporary differences that give rise to a deferred tax asset or liability at December 31, 2010 and 2011.
+No deferred tax has been provided as there were no significant temporary differences that give rise to a deferred tax asset or liability at December 31, 2011 and 2012.